IVSoftware/angle-of-line-to-be-drawn/README.md

 # Angle Of Line to be Drawn

 This strikes me as a bit of an [X-Y Problem](https://meta.stackexchange.com/a/66378) because even if you were to succeed in injecting an angle into a custom `PaintEventArgs` class a line and draw it, it's likely to be erased on the next refresh unless you're persisting it in a document of some kind.
-To draw on any control, call its `Refresh()` method and it will respond by firing the `Paint` message and providing a Graphics _blank_ canvas to draw on.
+Same goes for a `Tag`.
+To draw on any control, call its `Refresh()` method and it will respond by firing the `Paint` message and providing a `Graphics` _blank_ canvas to draw on.
+Given that the effect of having an `angle` property in the _event_ argument or a tag would be so ephemeral, it's not a good fit there.

 Consider making a `Line` class with the `Angle` property that goes in a `List<object>` that can hold the various shapes you want to draw.
-You can continue to add more lines to the document, then call `Refresh` whenever there is a new shape to draw.
+You can continue to add more lines to the document, then call `pictureBox.Refresh` whenever there is a new shape to draw.

 [![lines with angles][1]][1]
 ```